guildai/guildai/guild/tests/flag-utils.md

     >>> decode("[1,2] * 2")
     [1, 2, 1, 2]

-### Sequences

-Guild provides a number of flag functions that are expanded to sequences.
-These include `range`, `linspace`, and `logspace`.

-To log convert warnings, we use a log capture:

-    >>> logs = LogCapture()

 ### Explicit Types

 When a `flag_type` arg is used with `decode`, the function uses the type rather than apply any default behavior.
-The special type 'auto' may be specified, which is equivalent to the default behavior.

     >>> decode("1", "string")
     '1'